[ Formal Data | Course Tools | Syllabus & Schedule | Course Books | Course Materials | CourseWeb | Links ]

 As you can see from the picture below, the core part of IS2470 course is devoted to the process of design and evaluation of interactive systems, This part will combine teaching fundamental knowledge with teaching some applied skills that will help you in a variety of different careers - from software developer to usability engineer.
 A smaller part of the course will present a concise overview of human-computer interfaces.
 The goal of this part is to make you aware about a range of interfaces that can be a target of your design efforts right now and to prepare you to face the new generation of interfaces.
 The course also provides a brief overview of human information processing issues in the context of interactive system design and a small practical section on developing several kinds of interfaces with Java programming language.

-Course assessment includes attendance, assignments and projects.
-Each lecture bears 1 attendance point.
+Course assessment includes a number of individual and group assignments and three group projects.
 Each assignment and project bears certain number of points.
 The instructor also reserves the right to administer unannounced quizzes for up to 5 points each if he feels that the students are not pursuing a resonable amount of assigned reading.
 Your final grade depends on the percentage of points you have earned.
 Score < 50% corresponds to F, 50-62.5 is D range, 65.5-75 is C range, 75-87.5 is B range, and 87.5-100 is A range.